Shadow of the Thin Man

-Shadow of the Thin Man is a 1941 American murder mystery comedy film directed by W. S. Van Dyke and starring William Powell and Myrna Loy as Nick and Nora Charles.
-It was produced and released by Metro-Goldwyn-Mayer as the fourth in the series of six The Thin Man films.
-In this film their son Nick Jr. (Dickie Hall) is old enough to figure in the comic subplot.
-Other cast members include Donna Reed and Barry Nelson.
+Shadow of the Thin Man is a 1941 American comedy mystery film directed by W. S. Van Dyke and starring William Powell and Myrna Loy as Nick and Nora Charles.
+It was produced by Metro-Goldwyn-Mayer as the fourth installment in the Thin Man film series.
+The cast also features Barry Nelson, Donna Reed, Sam Levene (reprising his role from 1936's After the Thin Man), Alan Baxter, Henry O'Neill, and Dickie Hall.
 This was one of three films in which Stella Adler appeared.